saturnlighting/literature-review/README.md

 identified: 1) active travel behaviour and lighting, 2) active travel collisions and lighting, 3) active travel, crime and lighting, 4) inequalities in lighting, and 5) proper lighting.
-The main themes of focus were proper lighting for active travel, followed by collisions and lighting, and behaviour and lighting.
-One fourth of the papers were reviews, the rest were empirical studies.
+The main themes of focus were proper lighting for active travel, followed by active travel collisions and lighting, and active travel behaviour and lighting.
+Many of the studies focused on more than one of these themes.
+A quarter of the studies were reviews, the rest were empirical studies.

 The findings organized by these themes are shown below.